 The updates for Windows include an update to Internet Explorer (version 8).
 Last time I installed this update, about two weeks ago, part of UVU's website was incompatible.
 It couldn't show the frames and had other issues on some of the internal pages.
 Has that been fixed?
 If not, I'm afraid there will be many workstations on campus unable to view the university's website as most of them will be updated to the latest version of Internet Explorer as part of the updating process.

-Internet Explorer has some settings for iFrames that are used within the UVLink portal where this problem occurs.
+Internet Explorer has some settings for iframes that are used within the UVLink portal where this problem occurs.
 Check the compatibility options for I.E. 8 and this problem should be solved.

 I opted it to the emergency only text messages from UVU a few weeks ago.
-When the HAZMAT incident occered a while ago in the business building I had a little problem with it.
+When the HAZMAT incident occurred a while ago in the business building I had a little problem with it.
 I first heard about the incident on my UVLink mail.
 I then heard about it again on the radio I think.
 The problem I had with the system was at about 11:30 pm when I was first notified of the hazmat condition.
-I was again notified at about 12:30 am that the business building was closed until futher notice.
+I was again notified at about 12:30 am that the business building was closed until further notice.
 I was notified at about 2:30 am that the building had been reopened.
 I found it a little annoying that it woke me up three times in one night, so I opted out the following day.
 I think it's a good idea to be notified of any emergencies at UVU.
 I don't really want the same thing to happen again if I opt it.
 Are the notices supposed to be limited to certain hours?
 I kind of felt like the notices weren't as effective as they should have been.
 I heard about the incident through a couple other sources before UVU notified me via text.

 There are a few problems with the system that we are working on:

 Problems 3 and 4 were the reason why you received the text messages in the middle of the night, not because it was sent at that time.